heathhenley/AOC/2024/README.md

 to be swapped to make it work.
 Generating all the possibilities was too slow, there are a lot.
 Currently thinking about "fixing" the least significant bit first, and then working up from there?
 Not sure yet.

+UPDATE: checked for each smallest wrong bit, drew out the adder and fixed them one by one.
+I don't have an algorithmic solution for it yet...